 1. List four signs of intoxication you may encounter as a server of alcohol.
-1

-2

-3

-Why would it be more difficult to observe signs of intoxication when an ener xed with alcohol? gy drink is

-3. Give at least three examples of what 'slowing' service would be.

-1

-2

-4. List five things that affect a person's BAC.
-1

-2

-3

-5.

-5. If a guest is apparently intoxicated, what can you do to help them sober up ?
+1 Vhy would it be more difficult to observe signs of intoxication when an energy drink is ed with alcohol?
+3. (Give at least three examples of what 'slowing' service would be.
+1 4.
+List five things that affect a person's BAC.
+1 5.
+If a guest is apparently intoxicated, what can you do to help them sober up?